cleversonbiora/react-simple-form-control/src/lib/README.md

 # react-simple-form-control

-This is a React lib to simplify form controls.
+📝 This is a React lib to simplify form controls.

+React Simple Form Control is funded by [CleversonBiora](https://github.com/cleversonbiora) and updated by [MatheusBrito](https://github.com/BritoMatheus).

 ## Getting Started